Pyramid Head: Reception

+Magazines have also called him as one of the scariest and best video game villains.
+GamesRadar has praised Pyramid Head's role as an antagonist and describing him as one of the best villains in video game history.
+In a 2009 retrospective on the survival horror genre, IGN noted that Silent Hill 2 incorporated "a 'stalker' element similar to Clock Tower and Resident Evil 3," and wrote: "To this day, Pyramid Head is remembered as one of gaming's most frightening villains."
+IGN also described Pyramid Head as one of their favorite video game monsters of all time, stating that "Pyramid Head is no stranger to IGN Stars lately, having shown up in several recent character countdowns.
+There's just something about Halloween that makes us go all gushy for this horrific monster."

 His appearances outside Silent Hill 2 have received mixed critical reaction.
 Critics generally agreed that Pyramid Head's appearance in Homecoming struck them as fan service, though Chris Hudak of GameRevolution called it "damned effectively-employed."
 Masahiro Ito commented that Pyramid Head was designed specifically for James' story in Silent Hill 2, and that, if he were to make another Silent Hill game, he would either not use Pyramid Head again or kill him off entirely in the opening scene.
 Film critics commented on his role in the film adaption, with several finding him disturbing.
 DVD Reviews praised Campanella's portrayal of Pyramid Head and another monster, writing: "These are without a doubt some of the most striking bogeymen that I have seen on screen in a long time."
 His appearance in New International Track & Field received mixed critical reaction.
 GameDaily disliked it, finding it awkward that a character like Pyramid Head was competing in sporting events with characters like Frogger and Sparkster, while The Escapist called it enjoyable and "hilarious".